 Certified Animal Welfare Approved, Certified Humane® Label, Certified Organic Wool, Climate Beneficial by Fibershed, Responsible Wool Standard (RWS), Soil Association Organic Standards, and ZQ Merino Standard.

-What criteria are we on the lookout for when choosing the best sustainable Pyjamas?
+What criteria are we looking for when choosing the best sustainable Pyjamas?

-When choosing sustainable pyjamas, I follow similar criteria as I would for sustainable clothing brands.
+When choosing sustainable pyjamas, I follow similar criteria for sustainable clothing brands.
 As such, the brands selected in this article account for the type of fabrics and materials used, their sourcing, and the brand’s level of corporate responsibility.

 Natural or organic fabrics & materials